Paris Saint-Germain FC Youth Academy: National dominance despite talent exodus

 Between 2009 and 2019, the PSG Youth Academy dominated the national scene.
 In 2010, the men's U19 team won the Championnat National final against Monaco, while the men's U17 side lost to Sochaux on penalties.
-The club also began developing a women's section within the academy to strengthen its first team with players from its youth academy.
-In 2011, PSG became the first club to be crowned French champions at both men's levels.
-The U19s won their second consecutive title, while the U17s defeated arch-rivals Marseille in the final to secure their first Championnat National U17 title.
-PSG were awarded the Best Youth Club award for the second time in history in recognition of their U17/U19 double.
-They won it again in 2013 and 2014.
+The club also began developing a women's section within the academy.
+In 2011, PSG became the first club to be crowned French champions at both men's youth levels.
+The U19s secured their second consecutive title, while the U17s defeated arch-rivals Marseille in the final to claim their first Championnat National U17 title.
+PSG were subsequently awarded the Best Youth Club prize for the second time in their history in recognition of this U17–U19 double, and received the honor again in 2013 and 2014.

 The U19s reached another final in 2012, but would have to wait until 2016 and their victory over Lyon to be crowned champions again.
 That same season, following back-to-back silver medals in 2014 and 2015, the U17s defeated Saint-Étienne to also win the title, giving PSG their second double.
 They claimed their second consecutive championship and third overall after beating Monaco in 2017.
 The women's department performed equally well.
 As planned, the club began developing players at the Bougival training center in 2012, with Grace Geyoro becoming the first graduate to play for the professional team in 2014.
-Between 2014 and 2019, the women's U19 team reached the Championnat National Féminin U19 final six times, winning three of them.
+Between 2014 and 2019, the women's U19 team reached the Championnat National Féminin final six times, winning three of them.
 They defeated Lyon in 2016, 2017 and 2019 to claim the trophy.

-PSG also excelled at European and international level.
-The U19s first reached the final of the UEFA Youth League in 2016, narrowly losing to Chelsea, and then defeated Monaco to win the Tournoi Européen des Centres U21 in 2018.
-Meanwhile, the U17s won the inaugural Alkass International Cup in 2012 and reached the final in 2013, before reclaiming the trophy in 2015 and 2018.
+PSG also enjoyed success at the European and international levels.
+The U19 team topped their group with the best record in the 2012–13 NextGen Series, a friendly tournament, but were eliminated on penalties by Tottenham Hotspur in the round of 16.
+They later reached the final of the UEFA Youth League in 2016, narrowly losing 2–1 to Chelsea, before defeating Monaco to win the Tournoi Européen des Centres U21 in 2018.
+Meanwhile, the U17 team won the inaugural edition of the Alkass International Cup, another friendly tournament, in 2012, finished as runners-up in 2013, and went on to reclaim the trophy in both 2015 and 2018.

 Despite its success, the academy saw the exodus of several promising talents to other European clubs for free during the 2010s.
-This was the case for Kingsley Coman (Juventus, 2014), Dan-Axel Zagadou (Borussia Dortmund, 2017), Claudio Gomes (Manchester City, 2018), Tanguy Kouassi (Bayern Munich, 2020), Adil Aouchiche (Saint-Étienne, 2020), Vicki Becho (Lyon, 2020) and Alice Sombath (Lyon, 2020).
+This was the case for Kingsley Coman (Juventus, 2014), Dan-Axel Zagadou (Borussia Dortmund, 2017), Claudio Gomes (Manchester City, 2018), Tanguy Kouassi (Bayern Munich, 2020), Adil Aouchiche (Saint-Étienne, 2020), Vicki Bècho (Lyon, 2020) and Alice Sombath (Lyon, 2020).
 In contrast, other graduates such as Adrien Rabiot, Alphonse Areola, Presnel Kimpembe, Marie-Antoinette Katoto, Grace Geyoro, Perle Morroni and Sandy Baltimore have played important roles in the men's and women's first teams.